Atmospheric methane: Global monitoring

 The Global Carbon Project consortium produces the Global Methane Budget.
 Working with over fifty international research institutions and 100 stations globally, it updates the methane budget every few years.

 In 2013, the balance between sources and sinks of methane was not yet fully understood.
 Scientists were unable to explain why the atmospheric concentration of methane had temporarily ceased to increase.

 The focus on the role of methane in anthropogenic climate change has become more relevant since the mid-2010s.

 Natural sinks or removal of atmospheric methane

 The amount of methane in the atmosphere is the result of a balance between the production of methane on the Earth's surfaceits sourceand the destruction or removal of methane, mainly in the atmosphereits sink in an atmospheric chemical process.
+Since methane oxidation consumes OH (hydroxyl radicals), higher methane concentrations can reduce global mean OH levels and slightly increase methane's atmospheric lifetime (originally approximately 9 years).
+This creates a positive feedback between methane sources and sinks that is explicitly considered in contemporary atmospheric chemistry–climate studies.

+Carbon isotope analysis allows scientists to identify the source of the carbon in a methane sample by carefully measuring the ratio of the most common form of carbon, carbon-12, and its stable isotope, carbon-13 (13C), which has one extra neutron and is thus heavier.
+That means 13C is ever so slightly heavier than 12C.
+By analyzing the isotopic composition of methane in the atmosphere, it is possible to distinguish between microbial, thermal, and combustion sources of methane in atmospheric observations and inversion models.

 Another major natural sink is through oxidation by methanotrophic or methane-consuming bacteria in Earth's soils.